-- a physically nested being, one link in a nested chain of living systems on Earth extending from the biological systems within us (cells and molecules, organs and tissues…) out into the social systems and ecosystems around us (family, neighborhood, community, state or canton or province, nation, Earth’s biosphere…).
+- a physically nested being, part of a nested chain of living systems on Earth extending from the biological systems within us (cells and molecules, organs and tissues…) out into the social systems and ecosystems around us (family, neighborhood, community, state or province, nation, Earth’s biosphere…).

 - a spiritually nested being whose true, innermost self (the soul) is an eternal part of the source that’s forever steady and all-knowing… while our illusory outer shell (physical body) is experiencing a short-sighted, unruly lifetime on this noble-savage Planet Earth.
 Between the body and soul we also have a series of astral and ethereal bodies.
 Our spirit bodies and soul, of course, continue to live and to flourish before the birth and after the death of the physical body, as well as during our lifetime.

 The next thing to do is to draw a clear line between what’s noble and what’s savage (as defined in this series of articles):